chaynHQ/bloom-frontend/README.md

 ## Get involved

 Bloom is created by Chayn, global nonprofit, run by survivors and allies from around the world, creating resources to support the healing of survivors of gender-based violence.
-There are lots of ways to get involved, from joining our volunteer team to [donating](https://www.paypal.me/chaynhq) or supporting us on social media.
+If contributing to digital public goods interThere are lots of ways to get involved, you can apply to join our volunteer team using [this form](https://docs.google.com/forms/d/1ndS90H-riziKALUFu2CAtp3BRi4RkDXroZtXv-Y4QJ8/edit?usp=sharing), [consider donating](https://www.paypal.me/chaynhq), make an open-source contribution here on GitHub, and support us on social media:

 Website - [Chayn](https://www.chayn.co/)